2Manchu/PortfolioSite/content/home/experience.md

 <p style="text-align:left">
 	<font size=6><strong>Western Digital</strong> Rochester, Minnesota</font><br>
 	<font size=5><strong>HDD SoC Development Engineer Intern</strong> | <em>May 2023 - August 2023</em></font><br>
 	<font size=4>This was my second experience at Western Digital, returning to the CPU team for the summer of 2023.
-Again, my primary responsibilites were targeted at creating and debugging UVM testbench components to verify design features, and as such, I continued to hone my knowledge of SystemVerilog and UVM.
+Again, my primary responsibilities were targeted at creating and debugging UVM testbench components to verify design features, and as such, I continued to hone my knowledge of SystemVerilog and UVM.
 	During my 3-month stint, I was focused primarily on the CPU DRAM datapath, as there were several new hardware features for the latest SoC revision that needed to be verified.
 	This time around, I was much more involved in digging deeper into the RTL to find design issues, as I had pre-existing knowledge of the design and how it worked, and also because I was able to apply waveform analysis skills I'd learned in my processor architecture class in the spring.
 	As a side effect of working on the CPU DRAM datapath, I also learned about CPU memory virtualization and some of its workings and benefits from both a hardware implementation and a software architecture perspective.